trecord/vue-workshop-demo/README.md

 #### Data binding

-Let's open up the file src/views/About.vue.
-You'll see there's an element titled "about."
+Let's open up the file src/views/Home.vue.
+You'll see there's a bunch of content in the template.
 Let's get rid of that for now, and replace it with the following template:

 ```html
 <template>